nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**:

 - **2a.
 Hall Pointer detects an error in the entered data**.
     - 2a1.
-Hall Pointer requests for correct data with an error message indicating the invalid field.
+Hall Pointer requests for correct data with an error message indicating the erroneous field.
     - 2a2.
 CCA Leader re-enters corrected data.
-    - Steps 2a1-2a2 are repeated until all data is correct.
+    - Steps 2a1-2a2 are repeated until the input is valid.
     - Use case resumes from step 3.

 - **2b.
 Duplicate member is detected**.
     - 2b1.
-Hall Pointer displays an error message: `Error: Member John Doe already exists.`
+Hall Pointer displays an error message: `This member already exists in the CCA system.`
-        - Use case ends.

-- **\*a.
-At any time, CCA Leader chooses to cancel the add member operation**.
-    - \*a1.
-Hall Pointer requests confirmation of the cancellation.
-    - \*a2.
-CCA Leader confirms the cancellation.
         - Use case ends.

 ---